Definition of images

 - for your own non-commercial private study or research

 - for examination purposes, including assessed essays, dissertations or theses or for illustration for instruction

 These are allowed under fair dealing provisions in copyright law, and must meet the conditions.
 You may not use images for other purposes unless they are covered by another statutory exception, are out of copyright, have permission in writing or email from the copyright owner, or covered by a licence or statement allowing the intended use.
 See the section below on images for teaching and learning purposes.

 When is permission required?

 Copying images tends to be more restricted than most other types of copyright material to safeguard the rights of creators to profit from their work.
 You may need permission depending on your intended use and audience.

 If images are not explicitly covered by a licence or a notice authorising copying, permission is required:

-- to copy images and use them in the VLE, online archives, the intranet or web pages
+- to copy images and use or display them for business or administrative purposes online or on the intranet

 - to include images in a published work

 What images can be used for teaching and learning purposes?

 Brunel staff and students have access to images from many print and internet resources and subscription databases which may be used for teaching and learning purposes, subject to individual terms and conditions of use.
 Some useful image sources are given below.

 The Copyright Licensing Agency (CLA) Higher Education Copyright Licence may cover the limited use of images for educational purposes.
 See the Scanning web page for further information on the terms of the licence and procedures for obtaining authorisation.

 To avoid potential copyright infringement or breach of contractual agreements, all staff and students are required to check terms and conditions of relevant licences or copyright statement thoroughly prior to use in all cases, to ensure that all intended uses of copyright material are covered.
-Where you are unsure of permitted uses, please e-mail the Copyright Officer.
+Where you are unsure of permitted uses, please ask the Copyright Officer.

 Using images from print sources